Jaded-Encoding-Thaumaturgy/vs-jet/README.md

 # vs-jet

+> [!CAUTION]
+> This package is deprecated!
+>
+> vs-jet has migrated to vs-jetpack.
+> To migrate from vs-jet to vs-jetpack, run:
+> ```
+> pip uninstall stgpytools vstools vspyplugin vskernels vsexprtools vsrgtools vsmasktools vsaa vsscale vsdenoise vsdehalo vsdeband vsdeinterlace vssource vspreview vsjet -y
+> pip install vsjetpack vspreview
+> ```
+> To update vs-jetpack, you can now just run `pip install --upgrade vsjetpack` like for all other packages.

 ### PyPi package for quickly upgrading and installing all JET Python packages.

 This package does not install any Vapoursynth plugins.<br>